How Hologic increased its production efficiency by 25% with modular material handling system

 Before the improvement process, the stations’ front panels were collecting old papers and prevented natural light from streaming in the production area.

 A vertical shelf and open drawers are also part of the custom features.
 This mobile shelf can be permanently attached to the workstation if necessary, and it holds all required tools and equipment for an employee’s tasks, such as testing equipment.
-The workstations also have shelves with an Ethafoam (polyethylene foam plank) which houses various tools in their designated spaces—a concrete application of 5S principles.
+The lean manufacturing workstations also have shelves with an Ethafoam (polyethylene foam plank), which houses various tools in their designated spaces—a concrete application of 5S principles.

 Worker input comes first when planning new structures